dummy-ilh/MINE/SQL/day5-window-functions(1).md

 ---

 ## 4. LAG and LEAD
+Access a value from a previous or next row without a self join.
 ```sql
 -- LAG: value from N rows before | LEAD: value from N rows ahead
 LAG(col, n, default)  OVER (PARTITION BY ...
 ORDER BY ...)